 2. Pack a punchline

 Humor appeals to a large segment of shoppers.
 I mean, who doesn’t like to laugh?
 Funny copy is just about always popular, and interior punchlines can help win over the customer.
-Don’t be afraid to use humor in unexpected places — even on a sympathy card.
+Don’t be afraid to use humor in unexpected places.

 3. Be original